Susafp/portfolio/README.md

-# Frontend Mentor - E-commerce product page solution
+# My Portfolio

-This project is my professional portfolio, built to showcase my achievements so far and help establish a link between the past, the present and future goals.
+This project is my professional portfolio, the ultimate goal it's to showcase to potential employers and/or customers my progress so far in terms of coding habillities, appropriate usage of different external resources as Formspree, Canva or Figma.
+Ability to produce clean, maintainable and re-usable code.
+Experience building responsive websites using HTML, CSS, Bootstrap and JavaScript.

 ## Table of contents